Exclusive - China's Xi lauds Britain for 'visionary' openness, prods others to emulate

 China has rattled nerves around the region and prompted concern in Western capitals about its increasingly assertive moves to push its territorial claims in the South China Sea, including construction of artificial islands.

-Xi was unequivocal in his defence of China's right to develop the areas it claims as its own.
+Xi was unequivocal in his defense of China's right to develop the areas it claims as its own.

 "The islands and reefs in the South China Sea are Chinese territory since ancient times.
 They are left to us by our ancestors.
 The Chinese people will not allow anyone to infringe on China's sovereignty and related rights and interests in the South China Sea," he said.